silasb/csv-to-json/README.md

 # csv-to-json

 Blindly convert from CSV to JSON while using the CSV headers as keys for the JSON objects.
+Also works with TSV files or any file that can be delimited.

 ## Installation